 The following information is subject to change at any time due to state or immigration laws/regulations.

-- Most students on temporary visas will be classified as nonresidents for tuition purposes.
+- Out-of-state and out-of-country - students who have not resided in Texas for the 12 months preceding registration will be classified as out-of-state.
+Most students holding temporary visas will be classified as out-of-country.
 Contact the Admissions and Records Office for visas eligible for in-state residency.

 Collin reserves the right to collect additional tuition and fees if it is determined that the student registered under an incorrect residency status or if tuition and fees are increased by the Collin Board of Trustees.

 Eligibility for waivers and exemptions is determined each term by the Admissions and Records Office or the Financial Aid Department, depending on the specific waiver or exemption.
 Contact either office for a complete listing and/or more detailed information.

 Ad Valorem Waivers Students who have not lived in Texas for the 12 months preceding registration, but who own property in Collin County, may be eligible for an ad valorem waiver.
 A copy of the deed or most recent property tax statement is required for verification.
 If this waiver is based on a student's (under age 24) parent's property ownership, go to the Admissions and Records Office for the proper form to complete.
 Once Texas residency has been established (12 months), ad valorem waivers expire and additional residency documentation must be provided.
 Property owners on most types of temporary visas are not eligible for the ad valorem waiver.
 Students and/or their parents must generally be U.S. citizens or permanent residents to be eligible for an ad valorem waiver.